LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

         :align: center

 - One useful feature of the detections methods in InfraPy is the ability to merge detections.
-By setting :code:`--merge-dets True` on the command line or :code:`merge_dets = True` in the configuration file, any detections that are separated by less than the larger of their durations and have back azimuth differences less than the specified threshold will be combined.
-Re-running the detection analysis with merge detections turn on and comparing the results:
+By setting :code:`--merge-dets True` on the command line or :code:`merge_dets = True` in the configuration file, any pair of detections that are separated by less than the larger of their durations and have back azimuth differences less than the specified threshold will be combined.
+Re-running the detection analysis with this option turn on and comparing the results:

     .. code-block:: bash

-        infrapy run_fd --config-file config/detection_local.config --local-fk-label data/YJ.BRP_2012.04.09_18.00.00-18.19.59
+        infrapy run_fd --config-file config/detection_local.config --local-fk-label data/YJ.BRP_2012.04.09_18.00.00-18.19.59 --merge-dets True

         infrapy plot fd --config-file config/detection_local.config